BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 # Loyalty Points & Rewards
 ## Loyalty Points

+Players can earn Loyalty Points for each entry they purchase.

 ### Active Status

+You can enable or disable Loyalty points for each Game Template.

 ### Loyalty Currency

+This is the currency for your loyalty points.

+This could be a real currency, or your own custom currency - i.e. Frequent Player Points.

+> **Use Case:**  You can configure games to accept Frequent Player Points for entry.
+For example enter with $2 or 200 FPP points.
+{.is-success}

 ### Points Per Entry

+The amount of Loyalty points earned for each entry purchased.

+> **Use Case:**  For example if this is set to 10 and the loyalty currency is FPP, then the player will earn 10 FPP for each entry they purchase.
+{.is-success}

 ##  In Game Rewards

+A collection of interactive bonuses available during the game playout.

+The player must be watching the game live, and collecting the bonuses as they are unlocked.

 ### LuckyBall Reward

+Some numbers are randomly designated as lucky balls.
+If a player has selected this number as one of their picks, they get the bonus.

+Visually, drawn lucky balls are Red.

 ### Multi-Win Reward

 ### Bonobo Reward

 ### Perfect Game Reward

 ### Number of Lucky Balls